duggabe/gr-control/README.md

 This is a modular design allowing various transmit and receive programs to operate with a common station control program.
 It is a "plug and play" concept.

-The package uses three separate processes which **run concurrently:** station control, a receiver, and a transmitter.
-They all can be on the same computer or on two or three separate computers according to the users needs.

 ## Versions

 There are three branches of this repository:

 * `main` (the default) is the development branch for software not yet put into the maint branches.
+An additional process is added to implement the relay control using a Raspberry Pi computer.
 * `maint-3.8` contains flowgraphs for GNU Radio 3.8 and uses an ADALM-Pluto.
 The sample rate is set to 576kHz to minimize the processing load when used on a Raspberry Pi computer.
 * `maint-3.9` contains flowgraphs for GNU Radio 3.9 and uses a USRP device.
 The sample rate is set to 768kHz.